 How to thicken store-bought or homemade Alfredo Sauce for a thick, rich, and creamy sauce.
-Pick your favorite option out of these 10+ methods!
+Pick your favorite option out of these 10+ trouble shooting methods!

 If you’re frustrated with an Alfredo Sauce that is too thin, I have some tips and tricks to help thicken your favorite store-bought or homemade Alfredo Sauce.
 If you’re wondering how to make thick and creamy Alfredo Sauce right from the start, try my Homemade Alfredo Sauce, Alfredo Sauce with Cream Cheese, or Cajun Alfredo Sauce.
 You shouldn’t end up with a thin Alfredo Sauce, but just in case you do, I hope these quick tips will help you out.

 So homemade Alfredo Sauce takes about 15 minutes to make.
 SO much better than anything store-bought but I realize sometimes the homemade version doesn’t turn out well for whatever reason, or the store-bought one isn’t quite what you were hoping for like the Olive Garden or your favorite Italian restaurant.

 There are numerous ways to thicken a sauce.
 Here are some of my favorites.
 Some may work better for you than others, so you may have to experiment a little or see what you have in your house.
 Troubleshooting is not always easy but I think you’ll find at least one method here that will work for you.

 Whether you have homemade Alfredo Sauce or store-bought, these tips should work for either.
 One of the best tips though is if you’re making homemade or using these tips, try to use full-fat ingredients for the best results.

 If you’re making a low-fat or “skinny” Alfredo Sauce you may not get as thick of a sauce.
 But that’s ok, it will still taste great!
 It does have a lot of cheese after all.